 Workshop Overview.
-In 2021, Rob's Training the Hand Workshop will be held once each month from April through October, assuming unrestricted US/Canada border crossing is allowed and local COVID conditions allow for the workshops.
+In 2023, Rob Cosman's Training the Hand Workshop will be held once each month from April through October, with the exception of August.
 Each workshop is 6 days long and is held at Rob's Workshop located in Grand Bay, New Brunswick, Canada.
 If after reading through the information below you have any questions about our Training the Hand Workshops please email your questions to Luther at email@example.com.

-Cost: The one week Training the Hand Workshop costs $2000 (USD).
-This covers tuition, all materials except handtools, 6 breakfast meals, 6 lunch meals, and 6 supper meals.
-To reserve your workbench in the workshop just select "deposit" or "Full payment" from the drop-down menu and add it to your cart.
-If you choose the deposit option, the initial deposit is $1000.
-The remaining $1000 is due no later than 45 days before your workshop starts.
+Cost: The 6-day Training the Hand Workshop costs $2500 (USD) (this covers tuition, all materials except hand tools, 6 x breakfast meals, 6 x lunch meals, and 6 x supper meals).
+To reserve your workbench in the workshop just select "deposit" or "full payment" from the drop-down menu and add it to your cart.
+If you choose the deposit option, the initial deposit is $1250 (USD).
+The remaining $1250 (USD) and is due no later than 45 days before your workshop starts.
 WIthin 72 hours of purchasing your slot you will receive a welcome email with additional information.
 If you do not receive this email in 72 hours, please email firstname.lastname@example.org

 Workshop Details.
 There are 14 student positions available per workshop.
-Seven of the slots in each workshop are reserved for Combat Wounded Veterans participating in Rob's Purple Heart Project.
+Seven of these slots are reserved for combat Wounded Warriors participating in Rob's Purple Heart Project.
 The remaining seven slots in each workshop are reserved for paying students.

-Think of Rob's Training the Hand Workshop as a "Boot Camp" for traditional hand-tool woodworking with 12 to 15 hours of intensive training daily.
+Think of Rob's Training the Hand Workshop as a "Boot Camp" for traditional hand tool woodworking with 12 to 15 hours of intensive training daily.
 Each day starts at 07:00 a.m.; breakfast is served in the workshop around 08:30 a.m.
-We are back at the bench until around 1:00 p.m. when we break for lunch which is delivered to the shop.
-After lunch we continue training until around 6:00pm when we break for supper, which is also delivered to the training site.
-Then its back in the shop until around 8:00pm; however, we keep the workshop open until 10:30pm if students want to work on their projects.
+We are back at the bench until around 1:00 p.m. when we break for lunch, again in the workshop.
+After lunch we continue training until around 6:00 p.m. when we break for supper, again in the shop.
+Then it's back at the bench until 9:00 p.m. when instruction stops; however, we keep the workshop open until 10:00 p.m. for students who want to work on their projects.
 Everyone is kicked out of the shop at 10:00 p.m.
 Of note, on Saturday, the last day of the class, instruction stops at 4:00 p.m., we clean the shop, and students depart by 5:00 p.m.

 By the time the week is over you will be able to sharpen your tools, use a plane and chisel, six-square a piece of wood, saw correctly, hand cut dovetails, hand cut mortise and tenons, and leave with a small project you have built.